 The provision of comprehensive sexuality education that embraces a whole-school learning approach, and is in partnership with parents and the local community, ensures a school’s program is open to a values conversation that allows individuals to reflect on their attitudes and positions.

 The role of government

-The Department of Education (The Department) in partnership with the Department of Health and Human Services (DHHS), provides evidenced-based policies, professional training, program development support and curriculum resources.
+The Department of Education and Training (The Department) in partnership with the Department of Health and Human Services (DHHS), provides evidenced-based policies, professional training, program development support and curriculum resources.

 This established partnership, and the active liaison with other government departments and agencies, reflects the recognition that the sexuality education of Victorian young people is a responsibility shared between schools, parents and carers, and the local community.

 The Department is committed to supporting sexuality education programs that are accessible and relevant for Victorian young people, and is continually developing further initiatives to support schools.